hakosaj/PygameAI/README.md

 ### Tetris
   - GA Heuristic: https://codemyroad.wordpress.com/2013/04/14/tetris-ai-the-near-perfect-player/
+  - Parameter convergence plots
+  - Multiprocessing to make the GA faster?
+  - Separate automated GA and manual game
-  - This one does not do cliffhangers: just test every x-coordinate with every rotation and take the sequence  of actions.
+  - This one does not do cliffhangers
-  - No direct interfacing, get all data from the screen as a player would
+  - No direct interfacing, get all data from the screen as a player would?

 ## Authors